West Frankfort Cardinals: History

 The Belleville Stags, Centralia Cubs, Marion Indians, Mattoon Indians and Mt.
-Vernon Braves joined the Cardinals in beginning Illinois State League play on May 4, 1947.
+Vernon Braves teams joined West Frankfort in beginning Illinois State League play on May 4, 1947.

 On May 24, 1947, West Frankfort played their home opener at Memorial Stadium with 2,896 fans in attendance.
-In the pregame ceremony, Mayor Luther Burpo threw out the ceremonial first pitch.
+In pregame festivities, West Frankfort Mayor Luther Burpo threw out the ceremonial first pitch.

-West Frankfort placed 4th in their first season of play and led the Illinois State League in home attendance.
+West Frankfort placed fourth in their first season of play and led the Illinois State League in home attendance.
 As an affiliate of the St. Louis Cardinals, the West Frankfort Cardinals finished the 1947 with an overall record of 42–60, playing the season under manager Everett Johnston.
-West Frankfort finished 23.0 games behind the champion Belleville Stags, who placed 1st both half–season standings, negating the need for a playoff.
-Home attendance at Memorial Stadium was 43,004.
+West Frankfort finished 23.0 games behind the champion Belleville Stags, who placed first in both half–season standings, negating the need for a playoff.
+Home attendance at Memorial Stadium was 43,004 for the season.

 The 1948 West Frankfort Cardinals won the Illinois State League championship and pennant.
-In the 1948 regular season, the Cardinals' 85–35 record placed 1st in the regular season standings.
-The Cardinals played the season under manager Harold Contini and finished 9.5 games ahead of the 2nd place Mattoon Indians.
+In the 1948 regular season, the Cardinals' 85–35 record placed first in the regular season standings.
+The Cardinals played the season under manager Harold Contini and finished 9.5 games ahead of the second place Mattoon Indians.
 In the 1948 playoffs, West Frankfort defeated the Marion Indians 3 games to 1 to advance.
 In the Finals, the Cardinals swept the Mattoon Indians in 3 games to capture the championship.
 The Cardinals again led the league in home attendance with 36,656.

 At age 17, Baseball Hall of Fame member Earl Weaver played for the champion West Frankfort Cardinals in 1948 in his first professional season.
 Weaver, who had received a $1,500 signing bonus, hit .268 playing in 120 games.